 Due to uncertainties in our funding situation, this REU is not accepting applications at present.
 IIT applied mathematics students who are interested should contact Prof. Hickernell.

-We are a small REU site in Chicago, now in its fifth year of operation.
+We are a small REU site in Chicago, now in its seventh year of operation.
 Among other things, our students have been successful in presenting their work at the Joint Mathematics Meeting and getting results published in student-oriented or peer-reviewed math journals.

 REU students should know calculus, matrix algebra, and computer programming.
 Experience with numerical methods and MATLAB is an asset.
 Students must be US citizens or permanent residents, who have not yet completed their bachelor's degrees.
 To apply, submit your curriculum vitae, including your name, gender and ethnicity (optional), whether you are a US citizen or permanent resident, and details of your relevant coursework and experience.
 You should also submit transcripts of college/university courses taken.
 A cover letter should describe what you find interesting about mathematics and any experience you have had with programming (C, Java, etc.) and mathematical software (MATLAB, Mathematica, Maple, etc.).
 A confidential letter of recommendation from a professor is required.
-All materials should be submitted to Prof. Greg Fasshauer, Department of Applied Mathematics, Illinois Institute of Technology, 10 W. 32nd St., Chicago, IL 60616, email@example.com.
-Applications received by March 15, 2013 will receive priority.
+All materials should be submitted to Prof. Fred Hickernell, Department of Applied Mathematics, Illinois Institute of Technology, 10 W. 32nd St., Chicago, IL 60616, email@example.com.
+Applications received by March 15, 2015 will receive priority.
 Selection of successful applicants is expected to be towards the end of March.
 Women and underrepresented minorities are especially encouraged to apply.

 If you have questions, please contact Prof. Hickernell.